blahcat/blahcat.github.io/_posts/2016-03-28-volgactf-2016-web-of-science.md

 ### Exploitation ###

-The exploitation process shows shows something like this:
+The exploitation process will go something like this:

    1. Use of the format string vulnerabilities to leak stack until we get the canary using `printf()`